cjsiador/cjsiador.github.io/projects/project-4.md

 The outcome of this project was not only learning about creating a website, but also working as a team.
 I learned that it’s important to have a leader, or a project manager within a team.
 Without it, there could be some loose ends and miscommunication.
 It’s important to set meetings to discuss problems pertaining to the project, but it’s also important to have a bond between the other members.
 It was hard for me to communicate where we knew little about each other where it was a bit uncomfortable.
 However, as time went on, it became easier to be more comfortable where we all talk about stuff not related to the project.

-You can view the project at the Manoa Clubs Finder.

 You can learn more at [manoa-clubs-finder.github.io](https://manoa-clubs-finder.github.io/).